-- Stir continuously till the ragi mix starts getting bubbles.
+- Stir continuously till you see the bubbles forming.

-- In this stage, add the grated apple pieces to the porridge.
+- At this stage, add the grated apple pieces to the porridge.

-- Allow the apple and ragi to cook well.
-If the porridge becomes very thick, dilute it with water and bring it to the required consistency.
+- Allow the apple pieces and ragi to cook well.
+If the porridge turns thick, dilute it with water and bring it to the required consistency.

-- Once it is cooked, switch off the gas and add a drop of ghee before feeding.
+- Once it is cooked, turn off the flame and add a drop of ghee before giving it to your child.